The 12 Best Things to Do in Munich, Germany

 So, the Frankfurter didn’t originate in Munich, but in Frankfurt, if you didn’t guess.

-Nonetheless, if you fancy a bit of street food, these are relatively easy to find, and they usually come smoked or unsmoked.
+Nonetheless, if you prefer street food, it is relatively easy to find and usually comes smoked or unsmoked.

 Traditionally, they are made of pork and beef and heavily seasoned.